 3. Penalties for Non-Compliance

-The penalty for non-timely VAT registration consists of two types of fines that are AED 10,000 in addition to fines for non-compliance with VAT filings and payments.
+The penalty for non-timely VAT registration consists of two types of fines: AED 10,000 in addition to fines for non-compliance with VAT filings and payments.

 - AED 10,000 for late VAT registration.